joshmarinacci/meowlang/blog2/blog2.md

 floating point, hexadecimal, and octal).

 That's actually it.
 Just do the basic math for each expression.
 Of course, if we just built a simple calculator we wouldn't be using the full power of Ohm.

+# Using an AST

 Our goal is to eventually extend this into a real programming language and what we have now just won't do.
 This evaluates expressions as they are found